 National Institutes of Health (NIH)

-NIH will require the Common Form for the Biographical Sketch and the NIH Biographical Sketch Supplement for due dates on or after January 25, 2026 - https://grants.nih.gov/grants/guide/notice-files/NOT-OD-26-018.html.
+NIH now requires using the Common Form for the Biographical Sketch and the NIH Biographical Sketch Supplement - https://grants.nih.gov/grants/guide/notice-files/NOT-OD-26-018.html

 NIH investigators MUST use SciENcv for completing and certifying: